Bhavesh Bhatt

 Bhavesh Bhatt (Gujarati: ભાવેશ ભટ્ટ) is a Gujarati language ghazal poet from Gujarat, India.
-His works include Chhe To Chhe (2009) and Bhitarno Shankhanaad (2014).
-He won the Shayda Award of 2014 for his contribution in Gujarati ghazal poetry.
+His published works include Chhe To Chhe (2009) and Bhitarno Shankhanaad (2014).
+He won the Shayda Award of 2014 for his contributions to Gujarati ghazal poetry.

 Early life

 Bhavesh Bhatt was born on 12 January 1975 in Ahmedabad, Gujarat to Dilipbhai and Jayabahen.
-He completed his primary education (standard 1 to 5) from Ankur Highschool, Ahmedabad in 1985 and secondary education (standard 6 to 9) from H. B. Kapadia Highschool located at Delhi Darwaza, Ahmedabad in 1989.
-He completed his Standard 10 from B. V. High school, Ahmedabad in 1990 and Standard 12 from Ashish Highschool, Ahmedabad in 1992.
-In 1994, he joined Bachelor of Arts at Gujarat College and dropped out after the first year.
+He completed his primary education (standards 1 to 5) at Ankur High school, Ahmedabad, in 1985 and secondary education (standards 6 to 9) at H. B. Kapadia High School, located at Delhi Darwaza, Ahmedabad, in 1989.
+He completed his Standard 10 from B. V. High School, Ahmedabad, in 1990 and Standard 12 from Ashish High School, Ahmedabad, in 1992.
+In 1994, he joined the Bachelor of Arts program at Gujarat College and dropped out after the first year.
 Bhavesh married Bijal in 2007 and they have a daughter.

 Career

 He started writing at the age of 25.
 His first publication was a ghazal, published in the Gujarati poetry journal, Kavilok in 2003.
 Subsequently, his ghazals are published in several Gujarati literary magazines including Gazalvishwa, Shabdasrishti, Dhabak, Tadarthya, Shabdasar, Navneet Samarpan and Kavita.
-In 2007, his ghazals have been anthologized in Vis Pancha, a collection of Gujarati ghazals, with other four young poets including Anil Chavda, Ashok Chavda, Hardwar Goswami and Chandresh Makwana.
-He also writes ghazal in Urdu language.
+In 2007, his ghazals have been anthologized in Vis Pancha, a collection of Gujarati ghazals, with four other young poets including Anil Chavda, Ashok Chavda, Hardwar Goswami and Chandresh Makwana.
+He also writes ghazal in the Urdu language.

 Works

 Chhe To Chhe, his first poetry collection, was published in 2009, followed by Bhitarno Shankhanaad in 2014, which gained him critical acclaim.
-He is a forerunner of modernity in the Gujarati ghazal and emphasized on the need to derive innovative works from language.
-His ghazals mainly revolve around subjects like love, social paradoxes, contemporary life and God.
+He is considered a forerunner of modernity in the Gujarati ghazal and emphasized on the need to derive innovative works from the language itself.
+His ghazals mainly revolved around subjects like love, social paradoxes, contemporary life, and God.

 Awards

-He received Shayda Award in 2014.
-He also received Ravji Patel Award in 2014 instituted by Gujarat Samachar and Samanvay; Yuva Puraskar (2014) instituted by Bharatiya Bhasha Parishad, Kolkata.
+He received the Shayda Award in 2014.
+He also received the Ravji Patel Award in 2014, instituted by Gujarat Samachar and Samanvay, as well as the Yuva Puraskar (2014) instituted by Bharatiya Bhasha Parishad, Kolkata.